sensu/sensu-docs/content/sensu-go/5.12/reference/backend.md

 # /etc/sensu/backend.yml example
 event-log-buffer-size: 100000{{< /highlight >}}

-### Configuring Flags as Environment Variables
+### Configuration via environment variables

-The `sensu-backend` service can read environment variables from `/etc/default/sensu-backend` on Debian/Ubuntu systems and `/etc/sysconfig/sensu-backend` on RHEL systems.
+The `sensu-backend` service configured by our supported packages will read environment variables from `/etc/default/sensu-backend` on Debian/Ubuntu systems and `/etc/sysconfig/sensu-backend` on RHEL systems.
 These files are not created by the installation package and will need to be created.

 {{< language-toggle >}}